LemonFoxmere/GeoSlug/README.md

 This project is like totally licensed under the GPL-3.0 License.

 ## Special Shoutouts 🙏🌈
-Big hugs to Phoenix Foxmere and Brightonca for creating this!
+Big hugs to Lemon Foxmere and Brightonca for creating this!
 Inspired by UC Santa Cruz's natural beauty and our love for all creatures great and small! 🌲🦝